ydb-platform/ydb/ydb/docs/en/core/reference/ydb-cli/profile/_includes/create.md

 Next, you'll be prompted to sequentially perform the following actions with each connection parameter that can be saved in the profile:

-* Don't save.
+- Don't save
-* Set a new value or Use - Set a new value or Use <value>.
+- Set a new value or Use <value>
-* Use current value (this option is available when updating an existing profile).
+- Use current value (this option is available when updating an existing profile)

 ## Example